-In January 2017, the Corporation provided an update on the commissioning of the mine at the Galaxy Property, indicating that further capital expenditures were required to complete full commissioning.
-The Corporation intended to fund the commissioning and subsidize operations at the Galaxy Property from cash flows generated from the Mupane Property, but with the decline in gold price in November 2016 and the continued uncertainty of the price of gold, management of the Corporation decided to be prudent and delay full commissioning at the Galaxy Property until the Corporation had sufficient funds available.
+In January 2017, the Corporation provided an update on the commissioning of the mine at the Galaxy Property, which commenced in Q3 2016 and had been put into idle mode in Q4 2016, indicating that further capital expenditures were required to complete full commissioning.
+The Corporation intended to fund the commissioning and subsidize operations at the Galaxy Property from cash flows generated from the Mupane property (the producing mine and mineral exploration tenements collectively, the "Mupane Property"), but with the decline in gold price in November 2016 and the continued uncertainty of the price of gold, management of the Corporation decided to be prudent and delay full commissioning at the Galaxy Property until the Corporation had sufficient funds available.
 See "Secured Loan Facility".